 Section 508 Overview

 Section 508 of the Rehabilitation Act (29 U.S.C. § 794d), as amended by the Workforce Investment Act of 1998 (P.L.
-105-220) requires federal agencies to develop, procure, maintain, and use information and communications technology (ICT) that is accessible to people with disabilities - regardless of whether or not they work for the federal government.
+105-220) required digital accessibility for federal agencies.
+Requiring all information and communication technology (ICT) purchased, developed, maintained, or used by federal agencies is accessible to individuals with disabilities.
 The US Access Board established the Section 508 standards that implement the law and provides the requirements for accessibility.

 Section 508 requires federal agencies to make their ICT such as technology, online training, and websites accessible for everyone.
-This means that federal employees with disabilities are able to do their work on the accessible computers, phones, and equipment in their offices, take online training or access the agency’s internal website to locate needed information.
-Section 508 also means that a person with a disability applying for a job with the federal government or a person who is using an agency’s website to get information about a program, or completing an online form has access to the same accessible information and resources available to anyone.
+This means that federal employees with disabilities are able to do their work on the same computers, phones, and equipment as their coworkers.
+They can independently take online training or access the agency’s internal website to locate needed information.
+Section 508 also means that a person with a disability can access and use the same information and resources available to anyone.

 - Telephones, smartphones, and mobile devices

 - Content on DVDs and CDs

 - Tablet, laptop and desktop computers

 For more information about Section 508, please refer to one of the following sites: